 Another Detroit suburb, Royal Oak has a somewhat bro-y reputation, but there is good food to be had there.
 O.W.L. on Woodward Avenue is a refreshing take on an updated Mexican-American diner and the Red Coat Tavern is a venerable British-American pub with a reputation for great burgers.

 Many excellent, higher-end experiences can be had in the northern suburb of Birmingham.
 Tea fans will definitely find something to like at Eli Tea.
 Owned by 2017 Eater Young Gun Elias Majid, a shop that develops its own tea blends.
 Commonwealth is also a favorite for coffee and brunch.
 For finer dining Lebanese experience and some unexpectedly fantastic ribs go to Phoenicia on Old Woodward.
-Swanky Madam recently opened in the Daxon Hotel.
+Swanky Madam opened in recent years inside the Daxon Hotel.
 You could, of course, go more lowbrow and pick up a slider or two from Hunter House Hamburgers.

 Detroit Glossary of Terms